jishant07/exchange/README.md

 # Runs on Flask

-## Assuming that your system already had python3 & pip3 installed
+## Assuming that your system already has python3 & pip3 installed

 > Install the following libraries before running the code